apache/hudi/website/docs/precommit_validator.md

 ## SQL Query Inequality
 [org.apache.hudi.client.validator.SqlQueryInequalityPreCommitValidator](https://github.com/apache/hudi/blob/bf5a52e51bbeaa089995335a0a4c55884792e505/hudi-client/hudi-spark-client/src/main/java/org/apache/hudi/client/validator/SqlQueryInequalityPreCommitValidator.java)

 The SQL Query Inquality validator runs a query before ingesting the data, then runs the same query after ingesting the data and confirms that both outputs DO NOT match.
-This allows you to validate for differences of rows before and after the commit.
+This allows you to confirm changes in the rows before and after the commit.

 Example:
 ```scala